jonrau1/CodeArtifactVulnScanner/README.md

 Not as configured, you should probably use [JFrog XRAY](https://jfrog.com/xray/) though, if you're already setting your money on fire to use Artifactory you obviously don't care about it to begin with.

-#### Can I use this solution to find vulnerable packages on my Operating System?

-Theoretically, yes.
-If you had EC2 Instances managed by Systems Manager, you could use the Inventory APIs to retrieve software installations and detect if they have any vulnerabilities.
-You could do similar on container images as well using utilities such as the Python `docker` module.
-That said, there are built-in vulnerability scanning utilities built into AWS Systems Manager or you can use Amazon Inspector.
-Amazon Elastic Container Registry (ECR) also has a built-in vulnerability scanner based on ClairOS, but there are other open-source projects such as Trivy or Anchore that fit the container vulnerability scanning utility.
-It is also important to note that any Operating System or Hardware related vulnerabilities are not ingested into DynamoDB with respect to the intended scope of OpenCAVS.

 #### How is vulnerability information maintained?

-Every 24 hours an Amazon EventBridge Scheduled Rule will invoke a Lambda Function that will download the `Modified` NVD JSON Feed and add the information into DynamoDB.
+Every hour an Amazon EventBridge Scheduled Rule will invoke a Lambda Function that will download the `Modified` NVD JSON Feed and add the information into DynamoDB.
 Existing items will be overwritten based on their Software Package and CVE ID pair; new items will just be inserted like a regular item into the table.
 NIST maintains a 2-hour SLA to push any updates into the `Modified` feed based on if there are actually any changes.
 These changes may not include ones that are relevant to this solution (such as Common Weaknesses and Exploits (CWE) or reference metadata).

+Running that Lambda function every hour ensures you will not likely miss an updated, as during that 2-hour window if there are any changes the older updated entries will be removed from the file.

+#### How can I ensure I stay in sync with upstream NVD Changes in case of Lambda failures due to transient errors or Region outages?

+The only way to ensure you will stay 100% up-to-date in the event that AWS Lambda goes down, or some other failure prevents you from downloading and parsing the payloads, is to run the manual load from another location.

 #### I want to export the package vulnerability information; how can I do that?